How to Do a Mediterranean Diet the French Way

 Notes

-*The addition of hempseeds will give it a little crunch, like a breadcrumb topping.
+*The addition of hempseeds gives it a little crunch, like a breadcrumb topping.
 It also adds protein, omega 3 and fiber.

 *If adding hempseed, you are adding (per serving):